 • encouraging schools to make use of evidence-based programmes and practices through regular communication and events;

 • providing training and professional development for senior leaders and teachers on how to improve classroom practice based on the best available evidence; and

 • supporting schools to develop innovative ways of improving teaching and learning and provide them with the expertise to evaluate their impact.

-* The teaching school programme ends in August 2021
+* The teaching school programme ended 31st August 2021